-Measurements Age Class Overall Condition Root Protection Area (RPA) Height - Measured using a digital laser clinometer (m) YNG: Young trees up to ten years of age G - Good: Trees with only a few minor defects and in good overall health needing little, if any attention " The RPA Radius column provides the extent of an equivalent circle from the centre of the stem (m). " The RPA is calculated using the formulae described in Stem Dia Diameter measured (mm) in accordance with Annex C of the BS5837 SM: Semi-mature trees less than 1/3 life expectancy F - Fair: Trees with minor rectifiable defects or in the early stages of stress from which it may recover paragraph 4.6.1 of British Standard 5837: 2012 and is indicative of the rooting area required for a tree to be successfully retained.
-Tree roots extend beyond the Crown Radius - Measured using a digital laser clinometer radially from the main stem (m) IEM: Early mature trees P - Poor: Trees with major structural and/or physiological defects such that it is unlikely the tree will recover in the long term calculated RPA in many cases and where possible a greater distance should be protected. ['''] Where veteran trees have been identified the RPA has Abbreviations est - Estimated stem diameter avg - Average stem diameter for M: Mature trees over 2/3 life expectancy D - Dead: This could also apply to trees in an advanced state of decline and unlikely to recover been calculated in accordance with Natural England guidance i.e. 15x the stem diameter, uncapped. multiple stems upto - Maximum stem diameter of a group OM: Over mature declining or moribund trees of low vigour The BS category particular consideration has been giv "The health, vigour and condition of each tree "The presence of any structural defects in each tree/g group and its future life expectancy V: Veteran tree possessing certain attributes relating to veteran trees The size and form of each tree/group and its suitability within the context of a proposed development The location of each tree relative to existing site features e.g. its screening value or landscape featur Age class and life expectancy
+Measurements Age Class Overall Condition Root Protection Area (RPA) Height - Measured using a digital laser clinometer (m) YNG: Young trees up to ten years of age G - Good: Trees with only a few minor defects and in good overall health needing little, if any attention The RPA Radius column provides the extent of an equivalent circle from the centre of the stem (m).
+The RPA is calculated using the formulae described in Stem Dia Diameter measured (mm) in accordance with Annex C of the BS5837 SM: Semi-mature trees less than 1/3 life expectancy F - Fair: Trees with minor rectifiable defects or in the early stages of stress from which it may recover paragraph 4.6.1 of British Standard 5837: 2012 and is indicative of the rooting area required for a tree to be successfully retained.
+Tree roots extend beyond the Crown Radius - Measured using a digital laser clinometer radially from the main stem (m) EMP FAIN MATURA TRAS P - Poor: Trees with major structural and/or physiological defects such that it is unlikely the tree will recover in the long term calculated RPA in many cases and where possible a greater distance should be protected.
+Where veteran trees have been identified the RPA Abbreviations est - Estimated stem diameter avg - Average stem diameter for M: Mature trees over 2/3 life expectancy D - Dead: This could also apply to trees in an advanced state of decline and unlikely to recover has been calculated in accordance with Natural England guidance i.e. 15x the stem diameter, uncapped multiple stems upto - Maximum stem diameter of a group OM: Over mature declining or moribund trees of low vigour The BS category particular consideration has been gi • The health, vigour and condition of each tree • The presence of any structural defects in each tree/ group and its future life expectancy V: Veteran tree possessing certain attributes relating to veteran trees The size and form of each tree/group and its suitabil The location of each tree relative to existing site feat Age class and life expectancy